Personalise my view

 Get started in your furnishing career with this entry-level course.
 Develop the skills you need to confidently seek an apprenticeship in cabinet making.

-According to the Australian Government's Job Outlook service, cabinet making is a skill in demand with the industry currently experiencing a shortage of qualified workers.
+According to the Australian Government's Job Outlook service, cabinet making is a skill in demand with the industry and is expected to grow moderately over the next 5 years.
 With a practical qualification from TAFE Queensland, your skills will be in high demand with future employers.

 In this course you will gain broad-based underpinning skills and knowledge to complete a range of furniture making tasks.
 You will learn to select and use appropriate tools, equipment and materials to produce simple pieces of furniture or furnishing components and prepare for cabinet installation.
 Our industry-expert teachers will support you to develop the foundation skills employers are looking for.